photo by Towfiqu Barbhuiya for Unsplash

 1. Recognise that you and your debt are not one and the same.

-When you are struggling with debt problems it’s hard not to lose sight of yourself altogether as your every waking moment becomes about money.
-But you are not a walking currency sign, and money is actually not the only thing that exists in the world!
+When you are struggling with debt problems it’s hard not to lose sight of yourself altogether.
+Every waking moment becomes about money and you can feel like a loser.

 Make a list of all the things you offer the world and others.
 Perhaps you are funny, helpful, a good dancer, great at taking care of kids.
 Post it where you can see it daily to remember your real value.
 Add to it every time someone thanks you for something, or you notice something else good about yourself.